aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> 1.
 In case there is no match, Tatin tries to find it _somewhere_ (`⍷`) A> 1.
 In case there is still no match a fuzzy search is performed A>
-A> The fuzzy search would find "windows" when you enter "winndows" and "linux" when you enter "linuks".
+A> The fuzzy search would find "installer" when you enter "intaller" and "datetime" when you enter "dadetime".
 It has limits, but in practice it works quite well unless the tags are very short: typing "AY" when you meant "AI" would not work.
 A>
 A> Notes:
 A> * The strategy outlined above is applied on each tag independently.
-A> * Searching for multiple tags would mean that only packages that have a hit for _all of them_ would qualify.
+A> * Searching for multiple tags would mean that only packages would qualify that carry a hit for _all of them_.
 A> * Searching for tags is an action that is carried out by a Tatin Server.
 That means that specifying `-tags=` makes sense only in HTTP requests: only then is there a server on the other side that can process the request.
 A> * This feature's sole purpose is to overcome typos; it should not be used deliberately --- as a shortcut for example --- since the result may be incorrect.